Internships and research stays

 Start by identifying your admission status at UdeM:

-There is no partnership agreement signed between your home institution and UdeM and your stay lasts less than 12 months?
+- Training of research internship: there is no partnership agreement signed between your home institution and UdeM and your stay lasts less than 12 months?
 You can carry out your stay as a training or research intern.

-Your stay lasts less than 6 months and a partnership agreement was signed between your home institution and UdeM?
+- Research stay or internship via the exchange program: your stay lasts less than 6 months and a partnership agreement was signed between your home institution and UdeM?
 You are eligible to apply for a research stay or an internship via the exchange program.

 Follow the steps shown below: